 It’s encouraging to see the success of those pushing against the grain and taking risks in the software industry.
 So give it a watch if you feel depressed about the state of the world and need a little pick me up.

-I can say it’s by far the biggest Honeypot production yet, we partnered with Google and Red Hat to bring this story to life — and it’s a banger, so get pumped!
+Kubernetes: The Documentary is by far biggest Honeypot production yet, we partnered with Google and Red Hat to bring this story to life — and it’s a banger, so get pumped!

 I would say don’t watch them all at once, but I mean we’re all adults here and you can do whatever you want.
 And it’s not like you’d be filling your mind with junk, these are all great documentaries.